 The following day there was some progress.
 She had stirred in her sleep, but her eyes never quite opened.
 Her breathing would speed up and it rattled him, but the doctors assured him it was a good sign, that her brain was producing dreams and she would soon come back to us.
 He hoped to hell they were right.

 He also hoped she wasn’t trapped in a never ending nightmare.
 He hoped she was having good dreams, dreams of him or the river or her family back home.
 He prayed it wasn’t horrid unending nightmares.

 He stayed near her bed the entire day.
 Boss and Brad made a point to stop by again, but he waved them on.
 They had lives to return to.
-Boss kept the gym going in his absence, and Brad had a family that missed him.
-Taylor was gone as soon as his services were finished, and he made up for the missed birthday with his little girl.
+Boss kept the gym going in his absence, and Taylor had a family that missed him.
+Brad was gone as soon as his services were finished, and he made up for the missed birthday with his little girl.

 Night fell and he was losing hope.